thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Panthera support
 - 3CB Factions support as RHS+ - expands Occupants/Invader factions with new vehicles and units, replaces vanilla civilians and their cars with 3CB Faction ones, adds weapons from 3CB Factions to Arms Dealer store, expands starting arsenal with SMLE and Sterling SMG
 - UI/UX overhaul - new commander and ordinary player menu (O key shortcut), all other menus had been remade on new UI framework
-- Construction overhaul: persistent save for everything players build, revamped UI/UX, much more options to build (150 structures max at this moment, LIFO)
+- Construction overhaul: persistent save for everything players build, revamped UI/UX, much more options to build (has built-in tuneable construction cap, LIFO principle)
 - New commander abilities - Smoke Barrage, Flare Barrage, Light Vehicle Airdrop, HMG Airdrop, Recon Plane Run, Supply Crate Airdrop, Chemical Airstrike
 - New special commander ability - Paradrop (commander can move player paratroopers to airplane for HALO jump on desired location, costs 1 support point and 500 euros, players must turn on ability to be moved into aircraft in Game Options menu (O key or map-on-tripod object on base))
 - Support points for non-offensive commander abilities (capped at 3 max, requires War Level 3 to start gaining them)
 - Rally Point - temporary fast travel point that commander could establish (Y->Commander->Place Rally Point, use flagpole on HQ to travel on it, removal refunds 75% of it's cost, units-on-foot-only)
+- Civilian Presence Module - Antistasi's ambient footmobile civilians were replaced with the vanilla Civilian Presence Module (no more cilivians in the middle of nowhere, more performance as civilians will use Agent behaviour instead of Unit, civilians will panic and try to find cover in the middle of the firefight)
 - Discord Rich Presence (automatically turns on when client activates Discord Rich Presence mod from Steam Workshop, updates discord user pop-up window with game situation messages, works only when game language is English due to DRP encoding issues)
 - New intel type - Arms Dealer store discount
 - Ability to buy civilian plane, repair and fuel trucks (military section in vehicle crate, unlocks at 3 factories (repair truck), 3 resources (fuel truck) or airport (civ plane))